-These man-animal conflict scenarios with leopards are complex ones caused by human encroachment upon wild leopards’ natural habitat.
+These human-animal conflict scenarios with leopards are complex ones caused by human encroachment upon wild leopards’ natural habitat.
 Leopards struggle to find a foothold in the vanishing forest and are pushed to take cover in sugarcane farms, relying on village livestock to survive.
 This has caused indiscriminate trapping and killing of leopards perceived to be a threat.
-The centre also houses several orphaned leopard cubs who cannot be released back into the wild as they are severely imprinted on humans.
+The centre also houses several orphaned leopard cubs who cannot be released back into the wild as they are severely imprinted.

 |Manikdoh Leopard Rescue Centre, Manikdoh Dam Road, Khamgaon, Maharashtra 410502|